HVC's Enduring and Resilient Community

-We know that this idea of “At Home with HVC” online does not account for an essential element of camp.
+This independent, creative time at camp is needed now more than ever.
 Children succeed and grow at HVC because they are away from home and out of their comfort zone, because they make new friends and find new role models, because they make independent choices, find their voices, take pride in their new community, and are recognized and known as their true selves in a new safe creative loving space.
-This is the gift you have given your children and it is the loss that breaks our hearts.
-It also leaves us with hope for all of us and for the future here…
+This is the gift you have given your children and it also leaves us with hope for all of us and for a meaningful future here.

 Meg and Peter